theobaur13/playlist-name-generator/README.md

 # playlist-name-generator
-A Flask-based website that enables users to upload their Spotify playlists and generate playlist names using GPT-3.5.
+A Flask-based website that enables users to upload their Apple Music playlists and generate playlist names using GPT-3.5.
 The Spotify API is used to connect to the user's account and retrieve both their playlists and the songs inside each playlist.
 The OpenAI API text-davinci-003 model is used to generate names for the playlists based on the songs inside them.

 ## Installation
 Clone repository